n-yoshikawa/position-base-fluid/README.md

 `--side_view` : visualize the simulation from a side-view instead of bird's-eye view \
 `--save_pos` : saves the particle positions for each timestep to a NumPy array called `positions.npy`, where the array has the following dimensions: `(timestep, num_particles, 3)`; this is useful for Blender renderings and isosurface generation\

-For example, to run a simulation for 8000 particles with the pressure kernel and vorticity, you would run `python3 main.py --particles 8000 --pressure --vorticity`
+For example, to run a simulation for 1000 particles with the pressure kernel and vorticity, you would run `python3 main.py --pressure --vorticity`

 ### Generate Surface Meshes using Marching Cubes